armcknight/armcknight.com/blog/_posts/2024-01-26-mac-40th-anniversary.md

 I think a cousin of mine also had one of those iMacs that I briefly played with once.
 The mouse struck me as so alien.

 Everything after that happened on Windows computers.
 I remember windows 3.2, 95, 98, ME, 2000, on various family computers.
-These were the machines on which I cut my coding teeth, learning my way through DOS in the command prompt (and some hobby hacking on a TI-83 calculator).
-Frontpage Express, Dreamweaver, Bloodshed Dev-C++.
+These were the machines on which I cut my coding teeth, learning my way through DOS in the command prompt (aside from some hobby hacking on a TI-83 calculator).
 I bought my first computer for myself at 19, a Dell Latitude, running Windows XP.

 Around the same time, a buddy enrolled in a school for sound engineers, and asked what kind of computer he should get.
-Based on what I knew at the time about creatives using Macs, that's what I recommended, and he got a Macbook.
+Based on what I knew at the time about creatives using Macs and the longevity and how they retain resale value, that's what I recommended, and he got a Macbook.
 Some time later we'd become roommates, and I remember how strange it felt trying to navigate Finder with the trackpad that scrolled in the wrong direction!
 (And he had the same experience with my laptop.)

 # First Purchase